mph-/lcapy/doc/circuits.rst

 There is no universal analytical technique to determine the voltages and currents in an LTI circuit.
 Instead there are a number of methods that all try to side step having to solve simultaneous integro-differential equations.
-These methods include DC analysis, AC analysis, and Laplace analysis.
+These methods include DC analysis, AC (phasor) analysis, and Laplace analysis.
 Lcapy uses all three and the principle of superposition.
 Superposition allows a circuit to be analysed by considering the effect of each independent current and